Anger: Self-reports of Psychological Anger

-The most common way to measure anger has been through the use of self-report measures.
+The most common way to measure anger has been through the use of self-report measures, regardless of the known and consistent unreliability of self-reporting.
 It is currently thought there are just under 50 measures of psychological anger.

 The Spielberger State-Trait Anger Expression Inventory and the Novaco Anger Scale and Provocation Inventory are widely recognized and frequently used self-report measures for assessing anger, focusing on various aspects of anger expression including outward, inward, and controlled expressions.
 Additionally, various anger scales draw on different perspectives, such as cognitive processes of anger rumination, anger as behavioral and cognitive responses to avoidance, assertion, and social support, cognitive and emotional aspects of irritability, functional and dysfunctional responses and goal-oriented behavior in response to anger, experiences of anger, and positive beliefs about anger.
 Some approaches even consider anger as being reciprocally related to frustration and hostility.

 In 2023, a study revealed that the relationships between 46 subscales of publicly available self-report measures of anger suggest five primary factors.
 These factors suggest a model of five key dimensions to anger; anger-arousal, anger-rumination, frustration-discomfort, anger-regulation, and socially constituted anger.
 The proposed five-factor model is based on various theoretical contexts and provides a useful framework for examining the distinct domains of anger.